On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Critical reflections and threats to validity

 Second, preconceived ideas can be a threat during the analysis of collected data.
 To mitigate this, we followed the systematic approach of reflective and constant comparison.
 Every interview was systematically compared with previously analyzed data and used to refine emerging codes and categories.
 We started the analysis of interviews without relying on pre-established codes, remaining open to all possible theoretical directions until we reach the end of the first stage of STGT.

 Third, interpretation can lead to a disconnect of results and raw data rendering the construction of theory untraceable.
 To mitigate this threat, we maintained explicit links between raw data and concepts or other theoretical constructs.
-We provide extensive pertinent quotations in \Cref{sec:conditions} to demonstrate this linkage.
-During data analysis we organized links between codes, categories or memons and raw data using a CAQDA software to ensure traceability of theory construction.
-To further address the threat to traceability and groundedness we make the strength of evidence for our conceptual outcomes transparent by declaring whether evidence is conclusive, compelling or only suggestive.
+We provide extensive pertinent quotations to demonstrate this linkage.
+During data analysis we organized links between codes, categories or memos and raw data using a Computer Aided Qualitative Data Analysis (CAQDA) tool to ensure traceability of theory construction.
+We also make the strength of evidence for our conceptual outcomes transparent by declaring whether evidence is conclusive, compelling or only suggestive.

-Following the above-mentioned strategies to mitigate threads to the groundedness of our work, we aim to authentically represent the experience and perspectives of participants while acknowledging the interpretive nature of our research process.